Address: 8324 Skokie Blvd, Skokie, IL 60077

 INDIVIDUALS WITH MENTAL ILLNESSES:

 - Connection Recovery Support Groups – for adults recovering from mental illnesses.
 Talk with others to share coping strategies and insights, problems and concerns in an encouraging and supportive environment.
 Confidential and free.
 No meetings on holidays or holiday weekends.
-Offered in Evanston, Park Ridge, and East Rogers Park.
-For times and addresses check our website or call us at 1-847-716-2252.
+Offered in Evanston and Park Ridge.
+For times and addresses check our website or call us at 847-716-2252.

-- Balance for Success Support Group – for adults seeking to balance recovery with life at college or work, or returning to college or work.
+- Balance for Success Support Group – or adults seeking to balance recovery with life at college or work, or returning to college or work.
 Offered evenings in Winnetka.
-For time and address check our website or call us at 1-847-716-2252.
+For time and address check our website or call us at 847-716-2252.

 - Sundays at One – a social group for adults in recovery.